-As a space between lives, the pavilion developed by Oki Sato with Nikken Sekkei, invites visitors, through a circular journey, to explore their relationship with nature and the flourishing aesthetic sensibility in the country, fundamental to its development.
+As a space between lives, the pavilion developed by Nikken Sekkei with Oki Sato invites visitors, through a circular journey, to explore their relationship with nature and the flourishing aesthetic sensibility that is fundamental to the country's development.
 It also highlights the countless possibilities of a fulfilling life, encouraging reflection on its meaning and value.

-Conceived as a warm, inspiring, circular space, and constructed primarily of wood, the pavilion symbolizes continuous change, constant transformation, and the human connection with nature and its cycles, while also hosting various exhibitions, audiovisual content, and storytelling.
+Conceived as a warm, inspiring, circular space and constructed primarily of wood, the pavilion symbolises continuous change, constant transformation, and the human connection with nature and its cycles, while also hosting various exhibitions, audiovisual content, and storytelling.

-Japan Pavilion, Expo 2025 by Nendo.
-Photograph courtesy of the Ministry of Economy, Trade and Industry.
+Japan Pavilion, Expo 2025 by Nikken Sekkei.
+Photograph courtesy of the Ministry of Economy, Trade and Industry

 Project description by Oki Sato